Sandeep-Sarkar-13/Data_Analysis_IIT-NIT_cutoff_rank/README.md

 National Institute of Technology (NITs) are premier engineering colleges in India offering admission to degree courses at both undergraduate and postgraduate level.

+This dataset contains data of JOSAA seat allocation .
+Admission to prestigious engineering college in india is done on the basis of marks in jee and this dataset can help summarise various statistics about admission process , category , preferred branch ,preferref location etc.
+What you can do with this dataset ?

+Predict someone's expected college and branch by their rank and category.
+See the trend in preferred branch
+Most popular institutes and courses.
+Gender and geographic distribution.
+Round wise expected change etc.